FEDERAL TRADE COMMISSION, Plaintiff,

 For purposes of this Order, the following definitions shall apply:

-1. "Scholarship service business" shall mean any business activity that purports to assist consumers with obtaining scholarships or grants.
+1. "Scholarship service business" shall mean any business activity that purports to assist consumers with obtaining scholarships, grants, or any financial assistance.

 3. "Mail drop" shall mean any commercial mail receiving or forwarding agency.